-The permit fee estimator and sheets below are meant as general guides.
+The permit fee estimator and sheets below are meant as general guides for permit costs.
 Contact Permit Processing for the most complete information and to discuss permit fees and payment options.
 For permits requiring deposits, you will receive invoices monthly that reflect hours worked for review and/or inspection services.

 Permit Fee Estimator